California’s 2026 Climate Reporting: What You Need To Know

 A reporting entity must obtain an assurance engagement, performed by an independent third-party assurance provider, of the entity’s public disclosure.

-Starting in 2026 on or by a date to be determined by CARB, and annually thereafter on or by that date, a reporting entity must publicly disclose to the emissions reporting organization, if contracted for services, or the state board, all of the reporting entity’s scope 1 emissions and scope 2 emissions for the reporting entity’s prior fiscal year, and obtain an assurance engagement of the public disclosure.
+The Act states that starting in 2026 on or by a date to be determined by CARB, and annually thereafter on or by that date, a reporting entity must publicly disclose to the emissions reporting organization, if contracted for services, or the state board, all of the reporting entity’s scope 1 emissions and scope 2 emissions for the reporting entity’s prior fiscal year, and obtain an assurance engagement of the public disclosure.
+The deadline for 2026 reporting has been set at August 10, 2026 as per the CARB-approved Initial Regulation.

 - Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard developed by the World Resources Institute and the World Business Council for Sustainable Development,